coursera/courier/index.md

 Your project can now generate Courier data bindings.

 To try it out, add `.pdsc` or `.courier` files to the `src/main/pegasus` directory of your project.
-For example:
+For example create the following file in the `schemas/src/main/pegasus/org/example/fortune` directory:

 {% include file_format_specific.html name="sbt_fortune" %}